DarianYane/HappinessIndicators/README.md

 # Happiness Indicators

-Through Tableau, I analyzed the reasons that make people happy
+Through Tableau, I analyzed the reasons that make people happy.

 ## What is the aim of this work?